Soufyan-alt/-custom-rasp-protector/SECURITY.md

 ---

 ## 🛑 1.
-Vulnerability Analysis: Post-Perimeter Exploitation & Blind Signatures (ما هي الثغرة؟)
+Vulnerability Analysis: Post-Perimeter Exploitation & Blind Signatures

 ### The Architectural Problem
 Traditional perimeter networks rely on Web Application Firewalls (WAF) to block web-based attacks like Remote Code Execution (RCE) and Web Shell injections.
 However, WAFs operate strictly at the network layer.
 If a threat actor obfuscates, encrypts, or nests the payload inside a logical application flow, the perimeter firewall passes the traffic as legitimate.